ArcaneEngineer/ECS-tutorials/part2.md

 ### Running Rendering logic over complex components

 Finally, we need to update how we render (draw) things.
 All we really do have to do here is set up a nested `if` block to catch whether we are drawing a tank or a bullet.
-If it's a tank, the logic is largely the same as in [[part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md)](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md).
+If it's a tank, the logic is largely the same as in [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md).
 If it's a bullet, there is a small new block of logic to draw it differently from how we draw tanks (of course).

 ```
 function renderEntities()